Prehistoric Ireland: Open-air rock art

 Open-air rock art is another monument type that dates to the Late Neolithic or Early Bronze Age.
 These carvings are found on open-air boulders and outcrops and the most common motifs are cup and ring marks and radial grooves.
 This art is often referred to as Atlantic rock art due its similarity to other carvings across Atlantic Europe.
-In Ireland, the art appears in clusters with the most significant concentrations in County Fermanagh and County Donegal, County Wicklow and County Carlow, County Louth and County Monaghan, Cork, and Kerry.
-The densest clusters are on the Iveragh and Dingle peninsulas in Kerry.
+In Ireland, the art appears in clusters with the most significant concentrations in counties Fermanagh and Donegal, Wicklow and Carlow, Louth and Monaghan, Cork, and Kerry.
+The densest clusters are on the Iveragh and Dingle peninsulas in County Kerry.

 Copper and Bronze Ages (2500–500 BC)

 Metallurgy arrived in Ireland with new people, generally known as the Bell Beaker People from their characteristic pottery, in the shape of an inverted bell.
 This was quite different from the finely made, round-bottomed pottery of the Neolithic.
-It is found, for example, at Ross Island, and associated with copper mining there, which had begun by at least 2,400 BC.
+It is found, for example, at Ross Island in County Kerry and associated with copper mining there, which had begun by at least 2,400 BC.
 There is some disagreement about when speakers of a Celtic language first arrived in Ireland.
-It is thought by some scholars to be associated with the Beaker People of the Bronze Age, but the more mainstream view is, or at least used to be, that "Celts" arrived much later at the beginning of the Iron Age.
+It is thought by some scholars to be associated with the Beaker People of the Bronze Age, however others argue that "Celts" arrived much later at the beginning of the Iron Age.

 The Bronze Age began once copper was alloyed with tin to produce true bronze artefacts, and this took place around 2000 BC, when some "Ballybeg-type" flat axes and associated metalwork were produced.
 The tin needed to be imported, normally from Cornwall.
 The period preceding this, in which Lough Ravel and most Ballybeg axes were produced, and which is known as the Copper Age or Chalcolithic, commenced about 2500 BC.

 Bronze was used for the manufacture of both weapons and tools.
 Swords, axes, daggers, hatchets, halberds, awls, drinking utensils and horn-shaped trumpets are just some of the items that have been unearthed at Bronze Age sites.
 Irish craftsmen became particularly noted for the horn-shaped trumpet, which was made by the cire perdue, or lost wax, process.